-Lesson 4: Written Communication for Health Professionals/Health Information Management/Medical Documentation
+Lesson 4: Written Communication for Health Professionals/Health Information Management/Medical Documentation interview for students to do on an initial visit to a family doctor.
+Role plays the interview.

 Students should write an essay about common communication barriers between healthcare providers and patients.